 I was looking for an entry point into the e-Bike scene and decided to go with the ProdecoTech Phantom 400.
 I bought it from eBikeDirect, which is based in Florida, so it had to be shipped to me in pieces.
-You can also pick it up from Amazon.
 It is a basic, sturdy, no nonsense bike with a motor, and it gets the job done.
 While I have nothing to compare it to, since this is my first foray into this world, I’d say this is a pretty good solution for my specific needs.
 I live about 9 miles from my work, and if you map the elevation, it’s entirely uphill when starting from home, with about 500 feet of elevation gain.
 I have been interested in biking to/from work for a while now, and I recently started riding my standard bike home.
 This meant I had to get a ride to work, since I didn’t want to show up at work covered in sweat from a constant uphill bike ride.
 The Phantom 400 eliminates that issue.
 I can now ride comfortably to work in the mornings without relying on anyone else.
 It handles the 9 mile ride without any problems, both directions.
 It has cut about 15 minutes off my commute compared to a standard bike.

 I feel like the Phantom 400 was a good choice, even though it doesn’t have some of the more fancy bells and whistles of the more expensive bikes, like suspension (funny enough, it does actually have a bell though!).
 The gearing is a little strange.
 When I received my bike, it appeared that the SRAM x4 derailleur was bent.
 The box didn’t look like it was damaged in shipping, so I’m not sure how that happened.
 When shifted to gears 1 or 2, the wheel would just stop rotating because the derailleur was actually caught on the bolts holding the motor casing together.
 I straightened it out as best as I could, but I can still only shift through gears 2-4.
 It tries to get to 1, but just clicks at me until I shift it back to 2.
 If I twist the shifter past 4 nothing happens.
 I imagine this is just some tuning, but I’m disappointed that it doesn’t work properly fresh from the factory.
 Once I figure out wtf the manual is trying to tell me, I will try to tune it so I can get more gears.
 So far 2-4 have gotten me where I need to go well enough, but I’ve noticed that I can barely keep up with the motor in 4th, so I give up pedaling altogether until I slow down.
 I’d prefer to help out with my legs as much as possible to conserve battery life and get a little exercise, so gears higher than 4 would be beneficial to that.